US Army Bicycles

 Frame numbers were hand stamped during WW2 and should not be aligned....

-Columbia wartime military bicycles have Serial Numbers starting with either 'MF'
+Columbia wartime Army bicycles have Serial Numbers starting with either 'MF'

-have a Serial Number starting with a letter ('D' and 'H' have been observed)
+with the year of manufacture near the Serial Number which starts with a letter ('D' and 'H' have been observed)

-Serial Numbers on Columbia (left) and Huffman (right).
+Serial Numbers on Columbia (top left) and Huffman (top right and lower pictures)

 Note

-the difference in markings between the two brands and the 1942 date on the
+the difference in markings between the two brands and the year of manufacture

 Westfield Columbia Front Sprocket Variations...